orhancavus/markdown_renderer_lite/README.md

 Author : Orhan Cavus
 Date   : 20.02.2025

-`markdown_renderer` is a simple command-line tool that converts Markdown into HTML with syntax highlighting.
+`markdown_renderer_lite` is a simple command-line tool that converts Markdown into HTML with syntax highlighting.

 ## Features